Harshath143/DataSpark_Global_Electronics/README.md

 ## Contents
 - `Data_Spark.ipynb`: Jupyter Notebook containing the data cleaning, preprocessing, and analysis steps.
-- `Report.pdf`: Comprehensive data analysis and strategic recommendations report.
+- `Data_spark.docx`: Comprehensive data analysis and strategic recommendations report.
 - `Datasets/`: Folder containing the raw and cleaned datasets used in the analysis.
-- `Visualizations/`: Folder containing visualizations and dashboards created during the analysis.
+- `Visualizations/Data_spark.pbix`: Folder containing visualizations and dashboards created during the analysis.
-- `SQL_Queries.sql`: File containing SQL queries used in the analysis.
+- `Data_spark_Sql_Query.docx`: File containing SQL queries used in the analysis.
 - `README.md`: Detailed project overview and instructions.

 ## Instructions